andpe/eris/README.md

 This project requires discord.py for the basic functionality and jsonschema to verify that the configuration file is correctly formatted before it tries to start with it.

+It can be installed using `python setup.py install` or using pip and pointing it at this GitHub repository.

 ## Documentation
 TODO.